-- 2.7.7.
-Documents accompanying a scholarship application that require certification must be certified in accordance with the requirements below. - 2.7.8.
-The original document has been sighted and the copy has been sworn to be a true copy of the original by an authorised person at one of the following: - i. the official records department of the institution that originally issued the document/s, or - ii. an Australian overseas diplomatic mission, or - iii. a Notary Public. - 2.7.9.
-The authorised person must: - i. write 'This is a certified true copy of the original document as sighted by me', and
+- 2.8.7.
+Documents accompanying a scholarship application that require certification must be certified in accordance with the requirements below. - 2.8.8.
+The original document has been sighted and the copy has been sworn to be a true copy of the original by an authorised person at one of the following: - i. the official records department of the institution that originally issued the document/s, or - ii. an Australian overseas diplomatic mission, or - iii. a Notary Public. - 2.8.9.
+The authorised person must: - i. write 'This is a certified true copy of the original document as sighted by me', and - ii. sign and print his/her name, address, contact telephone number, profession or occupation or organisation and the date verified, and - iii. include the official stamp or seal of the verifier's organisation on the copy, if the organisation has such a stamp. - 2.8.10.
+Where an institution has specific document certification requirements, the awardee must meet the institution's requirements. - 2.8.11.
+Program Areas may elect at which stage of the application or selection process they require correctly certified documents, provided that certified copies are included in each request for placement at an Australian institution. - 2.8.12.
+Where an institution has additional certification requirements beyond those detailed in Sections 2.8.7-2.8.9, the Program Area will provide a letter to the institution confirming that it has viewed the original documents and certified copies.
+Further guidance, including a template for this letter, can be found in OASIS under Support Materials. - 2.8.13.
+Applicants may not verify their own documents, even if they belong to one of the categories listed in Section 2.8.8.

-- ii. sign and print his/her name, address, contact telephone number, profession or occupation or organisation and the date verified, and - iii. include the official stamp or seal of the verifier's organisation on the copy, if the organisation has such a stamp. - 2.7.10.
-Where an institution has specific document certification requirements, the awardee must meet the institution's requirements. - 2.7.11.
-Program Areas may elect at which stage of the application or selection process they require correctly certified documents, provided that certified copies are included in each request for placement at an Australian institution. - 2.7.12.
-Where an institution has additional certification requirements beyond those detailed in Sections 2.7.7-2.7.9, the Program Area will provide a letter to the institution confirming that it has viewed the original documents and certified copies.
-Further guidance, including a template for this letter, can be found on OASIS under Support Materials. - 2.7.13.
-Applicants cannot verify their own documents, even if they belong to one of the categories listed in Section 2.7.8, and documents cannot be verified by a person directly related to the applicant.
+- 2.8.14.
+Documents cannot be verified by a person directly related to the applicant. - 2.8.15.
 If an applicant has studied under a previous name, they must supply documentary evidence to prove their change of name, such as a marriage certificate, deed poll registration or other registration.
 The documentation must show their previous name/s and their current name/s.